 The Certification Officer performs various statutory functions in the regulation of trade unions and employers’ associations, including the determination of complaints concerning trade union elections, certain other ballots and breaches of trade union rules.
 Content in this section of the GOV.UK web site includes decisions 1979 onwards; annual reports 2010-2011 onwards (with a link to archived annual reports going back to 1999-2000); guidance; and lists of trade unions and employers’ associations, with links to those having their own web sites.

-The Circuit Commercial Court (formerly known as the Mercantile Court) is a specialist court, part of the Business and Property Courts of England and Wales, which deals with commercial and business disputes.
+The Circuit Commercial Court (formerly known as the Mercantile Court) is a specialist court, part of the Business and Property Courts of the High Court of Justice, which deals with commercial and business disputes.
 This section of the GOV.UK web site provides information on the work of the court, including the Mercantile Court Guide and other guidance, London Mercantile Court hearing and trial dates, procedure rules and practice directions.
 There is a link to decisions 2001 onwards on the BAILII site.

-The Commercial Court is a specialist court, part of the Business and Property Courts of England and Wales, which deals with complex national and international business disputes.
-Information here on the GOV.UK site includes the Admiralty and Commercial Courts Guide and other guidance, forms, Commercial Court hearing and trial dates, practice directions, and information on the judges of the Admiralty and Commercial Courts.
+The Commercial Court is a specialist court, part of the Business and Property Courts of the High Court of Justice, which deals with complex national and international business disputes.
+Information here on the GOV.UK site includes the Admiralty and Commercial Courts Guide and other guidance, forms, hearing and trial dates, practice directions, and information on the judges of the Admiralty and Commercial Courts.
 There is a link to decisions 1995 onwards on the BAILII site.

 Commons Commissioners were appointed from 1971 under the Commons Registration Act 1965 to settle disputed entries in local authority registers of common land and town and village greens and to determine the ownership of unclaimed common land and greens.
 Decisions were issued from 1972 onwards.
 Most decisions of the Commons Commissioners are available to download from this section of the web site of the Association of Commons Registration Authorities (formerly the Commons and Greens Registration and Management Association).
 The Commons Commissioners were abolished on 1 December 2010.

-The Companies List (formerly known as the Companies Court) is a specialist court, part of the Business and Property Courts of England and Wales, which handles cases relating to insolvency of companies and other company matters.
+The Companies List (formerly known as the Companies Court) is a specialist court, part of the Business and Property Courts of the High Court of Justice, which handles cases relating to insolvency of companies and other company matters.
 Information here on the GOV.UK portal site includes forms and guidance, location and contact details, and links to daily cause lists and to the Companies Court Winding Up List,